Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 “When students have access to technology and social media, they have access to empowerment and leadership online.
 As educators, we need to empower our students to use technology for good.
 When students are given the chance to use their cellphones in class as a learning tool, we can teach them how to positively influence and impact other people online.”

-Why Should Students be Allowed to Use Cell Phones in Class — 9 Reasons
+Why Should Phones be Allowed in School — 11 Reasons

-There is a lot of debate about whether cell phones should be allowed in schools.
-While there are some cons to letting your students use cell phones in class, I feel that the benefits using cell phones can bring outweigh these cons.
-As long as you have solid classroom management and set clear expectations for students using their cell phones, I think you’ll find that there are many benefits to letting your students use them.
+There is a lot of debate about whether phones should be allowed in schools.
+While there are some cons to letting your students use cell phones in class, I feel that the benefits of using gadgets can outweigh these cons.
+As long as you have solid classroom management and set clear expectations for students using their mobile phones, I think you’ll find that there are many benefits to letting your students use them.

 The Secret of Any Teacher's Success Is Good Classroom Management

-Setting up a cell phone charging station, just as you may set up a tablet or Chromebook charging station in your classroom, can ensure your students’ cell phones are charged and ready when needed during instruction.
+Setting up a phone charging station, just as you may set up a tablet or Chromebook charging station in your classroom, can ensure your students’ gadgets are charged and ready when needed during instruction.

 1. Providing an Additional Tool for Learning